-Setting up a new project is straightforward with the use of the Model Wizard Patterns (with accompanying documentation) that can be utilized to automatically create an MBSE project structure to get you started.
-You can use the Model Wizard (Start Page 'Create from Pattern' tab) to create any number of SysML diagrams as you develop the model and the problem and solution spaces are fleshed-out.
+Setting up a new project is straightforward with the use of the Model Builder patterns (with accompanying documentation) that can be utilized to automatically create an MBSE project structure to get you started.
+You can use the Model Builder to create any number of SysML diagrams as you develop the model and the problem and solution spaces are fleshed-out.